zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

 The Zeppe-Lin rootfs tarball is signed using GPG.
 Verifying the authenticity and integrity of downloaded files is highly encouraged for security purposes but not strictly required.
-If gpg is available, you can verify the tarball using the following commands.
+If `gpg(1)` is available, you can verify the tarball using the following commands.
 Make sure to replace `${VERSION}` with the version you downloaded:

     # gpg --keyserver keyserver.ubuntu.com --recv-keys 59ec1986fbd902cf